mkobi89/Translators/README.md

 - 03_language_survey.R: processes hintergrund.csv in "Translators/data/rawdata" to collect information about language background and translation experience.
 Additional information can be found in "Translators/Mastersheet_languagebackground.docx" (line numbers might have changed slightly)
 - 04_copyingtask.R: compares answers in copying task from "Translators/data/rawdata/task/copying" (.csv) with stimulus material using R package "stringdist"
 - 05_fft.R: collects fft data from "Translators/data/rawdata/fft", and calculates frontal theta and parietal alpha
-- 07_fluency.R: collects fluency rating data of translation task from all 3 raters in "Translators/data/translation_rating", and calculates a mean Rater (averaged for each text/version) and calculates icc
+- 06_fluency.R: collects fluency rating data of translation task from all 3 raters in "Translators/data/translation_rating", and (new in "master.R" -->) calculates a mean Rater (averaged for each text/version) and calculates icc
-- 08_accuracy.R: collects accuracy rating data of translation task from all 3 raters in "Translators/data/translation_rating", and calculates a mean Rater (averaged for each text/version) and calculates icc
+- 07_accuracy.R: collects accuracy rating data of translation task from all 3 raters in "Translators/data/translation_rating", and (new in "master.R" -->) calculates a mean Rater (averaged for each text/version) and calculates icc
-- 09_merging_data.R: collects and merges all data from previous R scripts and all other .csv files in "Translators/data/rawdata"
+- 08_merging_data.R: collects and merges all data from previous R scripts and all other .csv files in "Translators/data/rawdata"
-- translation_rating_randomisation.R: randomizes answers from translation task in "Translators/data/translation_rating/translation_rating_t*.csv" for rating of fluency and accuracy
+- Mastersheet_languagebackground.docx: provides information about the processing in "03_language_survey.R".
+Be aware that line numbers might have changed a little and apologies for the explanations in German.

-Probandenauswahl.xlsx: contains information to exclude participants based on psychometrics and difficulties with CLINT task (translated instead of copyied)
+participant_selection.xlsx: contains information to exclude participants based on psychometrics and difficulties with CLINT task (participants translated instead of copyied, recognized by "04_copyingtask.R")

 EEG: EGI geodesics
 - sampling rate: 500 Hz